Expensify/App/desktop/README.md

 - `main` process logs are written to `~/Library/Logs/new.expensify.desktop/main.log`
 - `renderer` logs can be observed live in the developer console (⌘ Cmd + ⌥ Option + I)
+  - staging and prod builds capture renderer logs at `~/Library/Logs/new.expensify.desktop/renderer.log`